sass-mq/sass-mq/README.md

 way.
 It was developed in house at [the Guardian](http://www.theguardian.com/uk?view=mobile), and is now also in use at BBC Sport and the Financial Times…_

-- keywords or `px`/`em` values are compiled to `em`-based queries
+- compiles keywords and `px`/`em` values to `em`-based queries ([a good thing](http://css-tricks.com/zooming-squishes))
-- fallbacks are provided for older browsers (see [Mobile-first Responsive Web Design and IE8](http://www.theguardian.com/info/developer-blog/2013/oct/14/mobile-first-responsive-ie8) on the Guardian's developer blog).
+- provides fallbacks for older browsers (see [Mobile-first Responsive Web Design and IE8](http://www.theguardian.com/info/developer-blog/2013/oct/14/mobile-first-responsive-ie8) on the Guardian's developer blog).

 ## How to Use It